Rewiring Your Autopilot

 It stores and executes routines learned through repetition.
 Everything from walking to typing to social responses to emotional reflexes lives here.

-The subconscious is rooted in the automatic system.
-Efficient, but indiscriminate.
+• The subconscious is rooted in the automatic system.
+It is efficient, but indiscriminate.
 It prefers familiarity over growth.

 [2] In the Conscious Competence Model we see how repeated behaviours transition from effortful to automatic.
 This includes emotional patterns and internal narratives, not just practical skills.